Lindsey Pelas Sizzles In Blue Bikini On Instagram

 In the first snap, the blonde stood with her left leg propped out and her hand on her hip and upper thighs.
 She smiled widely and seemed to be having a good time, rocking a tiny bikini that left her cleavage on show.
 In addition to the classic triangle-style top, her bottoms featured light blue side ties that offered the brightest pop of color in her ensemble.

 Lindsey wore her hair down in a middle part and her locks fell inches below her shoulders with shorter bangs that framed her face.
 Her makeup application included silver eyeshadow, shimmery eyeshadow that extended to the area below her brows, and light pink lipstick with liner.
-She added a flirty twist to her beachy look with her black manicure, and didn’t wear any jewelry with the attention completely left on her physique.
+She added a flirty twist to her beachy look with her black manicure and didn’t wear any, which left the attention completely left on her physique.

 The model stood underneath a wooden deck with the slanted beams visible behind her and the blue ocean peeking through in the backdrop.